 How Long Do Common Law Trademark Rights Last?

 The good news about common law trademark rights is that they can theoretically last forever.
 So long as your trademark is in use in commerce in connection with the advertising and sale of products/services, you will continue to own common law trademark rights in the geographic areas in which you provide your products/services.
-This is very different from the additional benefits and protections you get with ownership of a federal trademark registration issued by the United States Patent and Trademark Office (USPTO), which you can lose by failing to meet the trademark registration renewal and maintenance deadlines.
+This is very different from the additional benefits of owning a federal trademark registration issued by the United States Patent and Trademark Office (USPTO), which you can lose by failing to meet the trademark registration renewal and maintenance deadlines.

 Questions About Trademark Rights?

 I’m experienced US trademark attorney Morris Turek.
 If you still have questions regarding common law trademark rights, or perhaps need some advice about protecting or enforcing your trademark, please feel free to contact me at your earliest convenience.
 I may be reached via email at email@example.com, by phone at (314) 749-4059, or by filling out the contact form located below.
 I look forward to speaking with you soon.